DineshDataLab/Redbus_project1_guvi/README.md

 Ensure table bus_routes exists with relevant columns for bus data.

-Update connection credentials in the Python script if needed.
+Update credentials in the Python script if needed.

-Usage
+⚡ Usage

 Run the scraping script to populate the database:

 python your_scraper_script.py

-This scrapes bus data for all specified states from RedBus.
+Scrapes bus data for all specified states from RedBus.

 Run the Streamlit app for interactive exploration:

 streamlit run your_scraper_script.py

-Open the displayed link in your browser to interact with the dashboard.
+Open the displayed link in your browser to explore the dashboard.

-How It Works
+🔍 How It Works

 Data Scraping: